yuzh00007/UdS-Lingoturk-Documentation/lingoturk_introduction/01-setup.md

 # LingoTurk Set Up
-Every researcher has access to two instances of LingoTurk, one offline and one online.
+Every researcher has access to the following instances of LingoTurk, one offline and two online.

 1. **Local** (likely: http://localhost:9000) is your local development environment.
 The server is hosted on your machine and can be started/stopped at any point.